IsabelleRocamora/MorNet/Readme.md

 ## MorNet

-Implementation of the code accompanying the articleIsabelle Rocamora, Dino Ienco and Matthieu Ferry (31 Jan 2024) : Multisource deeplearning approach for automatic geomorphological mapping : the case of glacial moraines, Geo-spatial Information Science, https://doi.org/10.1080/10095020.2023.2292587.
+Implementation of the code accompanying the following article :

+Isabelle Rocamora, Dino Ienco and Matthieu Ferry (31 Jan 2024) : Multisource deep learning approach for automatic geomorphological mapping : the case of glacial moraines, Geo-spatial Information Science, https://doi.org/10.1080/10095020.2023.2292587.

+MorNet is a convolutional neural network model for automatically mapping glacial moraines from satellite images at the same resolution (topographic, Sentinel-1 and Sentinel-2 imagery).
+The model needs to be trained on existing moraine mapping before it can be applied to new areas.

 **1. Prérequis**
 - Python version 3.9.7